Cycling at the Grand Canyon

 Bright Angel Bicycle Hire, Grand Canyon

-The route is fairly flat, mostly traffic-free and ideal for family cycling.
-We stopped regularly at the best view-points to take in breath-taking views of the Grand Canyon and the Colorado River.
+We stopped frequently at the viewpoints to take in sweeping views of the Grand Canyon and the Colorado River.

 The route from Hopi Point to Hermit's Rest